All Products

 Examples

--- Execute the query statement.
+-- Run the query

-select a.customer_id as ashop, sum(a.total_price) as ap,count(b.total_price) as bp
+select a.customer_id as ashop, sum(a.total_price) as ap, count(b.total_price) as bp

 from (select * from sale_detail_jt where sale_date='2013' and region='china') a